minnong511/capstone_EE/README.md

 Hearing plays a crucial role in how people perceive and interact with their environment.
 Through sound, individuals can:

 - Determine the direction and distance of objects or events

 - Understand the structure of a space

 - Grasp the context of a situation

-The system consists of multiple sensor nodes installed in each room, which collect audio data in real-time.
-These sound recordings are transmitted to a central home server, where deep learning-based inference is performed to classify the events.
+The system consists of multiple sensor nodes installed in each room, which collect audio data in real-time.These sound recordings are transmitted to a central home server, where deep learning-based inference is performed to classify the events.
 After inference, a notification management algorithm filters out duplicate or unnecessary alerts.
 Finally, only meaningful notifications—containing event type and location—are delivered to the user through the designated interface.
 These auditory cues help people detect unseen dangers or recognize when someone is calling them.

 However, individuals with hearing impairments face significant challenges in accessing this information.
 Without auditory input, it becomes difficult to:

 - Recognize spatial and situational cues

 - Stay aware of potential hazards

 - Respond effectively to surrounding events

 As a result, they may experience daily inconveniences and safety risks, which can limit thThe system consists of multiple sensor nodes installed in each room, which collect audio data in real-time.